The Magic Voyage: Plot

 The next day, Columbus is about to set sail on the Santa Maria to discover the New World.
 Pico rushes to the ship, but is stopped by a trio of rats, who plan to eat him.
 Pico informs the rats of a food supply on Columbus' ship, but they leave Pico behind, and he narrowly reaches the ship by hitching a ride on a passing seagull.
 The rats, having learned that the ship is sailing to the supposed end of the world, attempt to steal Columbus' lifeboat and flee, but Pico dissuades them from the theft by convincing them that the New World is a land of cheese.
 Pico reunites with Columbus and explains that he needs to save Marilyn.

 Columbus' crewmates overhear their captain talking to Pico and come to the conclusion that Columbus is crazy.
 That night, Pico overhears the crew plotting to kill Columbus to avoid sailing off the Earth's edge.
 Columbus, upon Pico's warning, placates the crew with a song about heroic sailors.
 The next day, the crew's morale drops once more when a supposed island turns out to be a deserted Viking ship.
 As the crew try to hang Columbus, he sees the New World from the mast.
 The Swarm Lord appears and attempts to destroy the ship, but it manages to make it ashore.

-Pico, Columbus, a beaver and two surviving rats venture through the island's jungle and reach the Swarm Lord's Aztec temple.
-As the Swarm Lord attempts to steal Marilyn's powers, Pico rescues her while Columbus climbs to the top of the Swarm Lord's giant honeycomb and takes a golden idol.
-Columbus uses the idol to squash the Swarm Lord, and the beaver destroys the temple by chewing through the honeycomb.
+Pico, Columbus, a beaver named Bob, and two surviving rats venture through the island's jungle and reach the Swarm Lord's Aztec temple.
+As the Swarm Lord attempts to steal Marilyn's powers, Pico rescues her while Columbus climbs to the top of the Swarm Lord's honeycomb and takes a golden idol.
+Columbus uses the idol to squash the Swarm Lord, and Bob destroys the temple by chewing through the honeycomb.
 The team escapes, but Marilyn drowns in a waterfall and is found lifeless on a floating flower.
 Once the sun rises, she comes back to life and Pico and Marilyn kiss.
 The natives of the island thank Columbus for destroying the Swarm Lord.
-The group sail off back to Spain, and Columbus is happy knowing that he discovered the New World and proved that the world is round.
+The group sails off back to Spain, and Columbus is happy knowing that he discovered the New World and proved that the world is round.

 Cast

 Daran Norris, Henry Crowell Jr., James Knapp, Brett Baxter Clark, Ted Prior and Rosemary Alexander provide additional voices in the Hemdale dub.

-Marshall Raynor, Marcus Calvin, David Creedon, Nick Lloyd, Helena Jungwirth, Dilys Goggins, Elmore James, J. Drew Lucas, David Kehoe, Phil Nibbelink, Deborah Norris, Jack Luceno, Marian Schikorn, Ron Williams, Osman Ragheb, Ziad Ragheb, Elisabeth Von Molo, and David Williamson provide additional voices in the Atlas dub, though many of their roles are unidentified since they weren't given specific credits.
+Marshall Raynor, Marcus Calvin, David Creedon, Nick Lloyd, Helena Jungwirth, Dilys Goggins, Elmore James, J. Drew Lucas, David Kehoe, Phil Nibbelink, Deborah Norris, Jack Luceno, Marian Schikorn, Ron Williams, Osman Ragheb, Ziad Ragheb, Elisabeth Von Molo, and David Williamson provide additional voices in the Atlas dub, though many of their roles are unidentified since they were not given specific credits.

-Songs
+Musical numbers

-The songs are written by Scott Santoro, except "Heaven Is" written by Harald Kloser, Tommy Schobel, Al Jarreau, and Robby Scharf.
+The songs are written by Scott Santoro, except "Heaven Is" written by Harald Kloser, Tommy Schobel, Al Jarreau and Robby Scharf.